KabeerJamal/Navis-Team-Project-/README.md

 - Worked in a 10-member team to develop the browser-based IDE.
 - Learned **React** and contributed to frontend skeleton code.
 - Implemented **Redux logic** for project management (actions, dispatch, slices).
 - Contributed to backend API endpoints and database schema extensions.
+- Contributed to a VS Code Web extension that uses WebDAV to perform backend file operations.
 - Coordinated between documentation and technical teams to ensure consistency.

 **Technologies:** React, Redux, Node.js, TypeScript, PostgreSQL, WebDAV, Docker